 This post is also available in: Svenska

 A few weeks ago, I asked a counselor at the neighboring children’s hospital what she thought I should write about.
-“Write about the need for parents on parental leave to meet other parents,” she said.
-There are so many parents who do not meet other adults and are left feeling isolated.
-So, here is a post about meeting others on parental leave and what you can do while on parental leave.
+“Write about people on parental leave who need to meet other adults,” she said.
+During parental leave, many parents find themselves isolated and often do not have the opportunity to connect with other adults.
+So, here is a post about meeting others on parental leave And what you can do while on parental leave.

-I have been writing about what babies need.
+I have written about what babies need.
 They need food, love and a little help with hygiene.
-In order to give a baby, child, or anyone love, the parent must have his or her own basic needs met and feel content in their own lives.
+In order to give a baby, child, or anyone, love, the parent must have his or her own basic needs met and feel content in their own lives.

-A basic need for all of us is friends.
+A basic need for humans is connection, or friends.
 And particularly, friends of the same age.
 We, as adults, need adult friends and children from at least one year of age, need other children friends.
 An infant does not need friends of the same age.
-However they will need them later, so it may be wise to get to know nice parents of infants of the same age, as the children will eventually become peers and hopefully start liking each other.
+However they will need them later.
+So it may be wise to get to know nice parents of infants of the same age, as the children will eventually become peers and hopefully start liking each other.

 How do you find friends on parental leave?

 We all have children at different times in our lives.
 If you have children at about the same time as many of your former friends, you have a big advantage as you will be on parental leave at the same time.
-Take the initiative to meet your friends who are expecting children during your pregnancy period and plan to continue meeting when you go on parental leave.
+Take the initiative to meet your friends during their pregnancy and plan to continue meeting when you are on parental leave.

 Continue being friends with your old friends even when you have children.
-Parental leave can be a time where you have the opportunity to spend time together often and get to know each other in depth.
+Parental leave can be a time where you have the opportunity to spend time together and get to know each other in depth.
 My friend Mija is closely associated with my pregnancy and parental leave with Isak.
 Thank you Mija!
 And my two friends, both named Anna, were my great joys during the parental leave with Edvin.
-I miss all our fika (an important part of Swedish culture is to make time for coffee with friends or colleagues), but know that it will be nice when we meet again next time!
+I miss all our coffee catch ups (aka Fika in Sweden), but know that it will be nice when we meet again next time!

-So go to the parental groups at the maternal medical center and children’s medical center and see if you find someone you click with.
+So, go to the parental groups at the maternal medical center and children’s medical center and see if you find someone you click with.
 Exchange phone numbers and become Facebook friends with the ones you like.
 Take antenatal courses together eg. childbirth and parenting preparation classes, breathing courses, maternity water gym etc. When you are on parental leave, visit open preschools.
-Go to baby sing and dance sessions at the local church.
-Several study groups in Stockholm have started to have courses for those on parental leave (with babies).
+Go to baby rhythmics or song and dance at the local church.
+Several study associations in Stockholm have started to have courses for those on parental leave (with babies).
 Friskis & Svettis and SATS and many other gym chains have maternity gym groups.

-Check if your local library arranges something for parents on parental leave and their children.
+Check if your local library arranges something for parental leave and their children.
 Baby singing and nursery rhymes are common.
 When I was on parental leave with Edvin, Stockholm City Library had book circles for parents and their children.
-It was super nice, even if I could not read as much as I wanted.
-My friend Bodil, librarian at Linnaeus City Library in Gothenburg, has arranged fantastic meetings called “baby + coffee” with invited lecturers.
+It was super nice even if I could not read as much as I wanted.
+My friend Bodil, librarian at Linnaeus City Library in Gothenburg, has arranged fantastic meetings “baby + coffee” with invited lecturers.
 I hope she continues with this.

 Feel free to share your tips in the comments below!

 I am divided about internet forums.
-On the one hand, you can find good friends over the internet and if you meet them in real life then everything is fine.
+On the one hand, you can find good friends there, and if you meet them in real life, everything is good.
 On the other hand, you don’t know exactly who the person on the other end is.
 The question is whether they are the right person for you to take in their views and thoughts.
 The internet forums can also take a lot of time out from real life.
 That time you could have spent inviting a friend home and eating cinnamon buns instead.